fennovj/azure-notes/dp_201_exam/01_synapse.md

     - special (GUID, binary, etc) --> NULL

-You can use the Azure REST API to set these (or az cli, etc)
+You can use the Azure REST API to set these (or az cli, etc) This should be used for obvious stuff like customer service reps only seeing the last digits of a phone number and such.
+It should also be used instead of colum-level security if you still want the column for data engineering purposes.
+This makes it so engineers can still build and test pipelines on the full dataset without privacy risks.
+Then of course, the production pipeline is excluded from the rule and will work on the real data.

 ## Data Loading

 Normally, you would use ETL.
 However, Synapse uses ELT with MPP (massively parallel processing).
 That means you don't need resources to transform before loading.
+Syapse comes with PLENTY of resources to do any transforming itself after loading.
 This also (must) use PolyBase.

 - Extract the data into a supported format, such as CSV or Parquet.
     - XML/JSON are not supported.
 SQL Dumps are not supported, you must dump to csv/parquet instead.